huyduong95/nabweb/README.md

 Class: **Runner.Runner**

-If IntelliJ does not recognize PageMangement is Test Sources Root, please mark as Test Sources Root
+If IntelliJ does not recognize PageManagement is Test Sources Root, please mark as Test Sources Root

 In VM Command, please insert this command: